Links Move Unused

 - User-configurable localization

 The interface has three sections: Process, Links folder, and Destination folder.
-When the OK button is clicked, processing begins.
+Set options as desired and click the OK button to begin processing.

 Section 1: Process